ivanfan12345/projectK8s/kodekloud/application_lifecycle_mgmt/commands_args.md

 5. Update pod ubuntu-sleeper-3 to sleep for 2000 seconds.

-6. Inspect the file Dockerfile given at /root/webapp-color directory.
+6. Inspect the file Dockerfile given at `/root/webapp-color directory`.
 What command is run at container startup?

     `Inspect the ENTRYPOINT in the Dockerfile.`